Medical Policy

 End-stage heart failure: In people with heart failure, the body does not receive an adequate supply of oxygen.
 As a result, they can feel weak, fatigued or short of breath.
 Everyday activities such as walking, climbing stairs, carrying groceries and yard work can become quite difficult.
 In end-stage heart failure, the heart is so weakened the individual will die without a heart transplant.

-Heart/Lung transplant: Removal of an individual’s heart and lungs and replacing it with a heart and lungs from a single donor.
+Heart-lung transplant: Removal of an individual’s heart and lungs and replacing it with a heart and lungs from a single donor.

 New York Heart Association (NYHA) definitions: